Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality traits: Calm, loyal, affectionate

 Ashera cats are a beautiful and exotic breed that’s a direct descendant of the Asian leopard, the serval, and the common household cat.
-It is one of the newest designer cat breeds and came to be through genetic manipulation in Los Angeles.
+They’re one of the newest designer cat breeds and were developed in Delaware in 2006 by Allerca Lifestyle Pets.

-Asheras are sterile, meaning you can only find one to adopt through the laboratory where they were designed.
-They come with a hefty price tag starting at around $22,000, with reports of some folks paying upwards of $125,000 for one kitten.
-A hypoallergenic version is available but its price starts at $28,000.
+Asheras are sterile, and you can only find one to adopt through the laboratory where they were designed.
+They come with a hefty price tag, starting at around $22,000, with reports of some buyers paying upwards of $125,000 for one kitten.
+A hypoallergenic version is available, but its price starts at $28,000.

-There was a rumor several years ago that the existence of Ashera cats was a gimmick, that they were a variant of the much more affordable Savannah breed.
+There was a rumor several years ago that the existence of Ashera cats was a gimmick and that they were a variant of the much more affordable Savannah breed.

 Bengal cat hunting outdoor